Emerge-Lab/gpudrive/pygpudrive/env/README.md

 The following dynamics models are currently implemented:

 - `Classic`: A kinematic bicycle model uses the center of gravity as reference point with 2D action (acceleration, steering curvature).
 It was used for [Nocturne](https://arxiv.org/pdf/2206.09889).
 - `InvertibleBicycleModel`.
-A kinematically realistic model using a 2D action (acceleration, steering curvature).  (taken from [source](https://github.com/waymo-research/waymax/tree/main/waymax/dynamics))
+A kinematically realistic model using a 2D action: acceleration, steering curvature (taken from [source](https://github.com/waymo-research/waymax/tree/main/waymax/dynamics)).
 - `DeltaLocal`.
 A position-based model using a 3D action (dx, dy, dyaw) representing the displacement of an object relative to the current position and orientation.
-This model does not check for infeasible actions, and large displacements may lead to unrealistic behavior. (taken from [source](https://github.com/waymo-research/waymax/tree/main/waymax/dynamics))
+This model does not check for infeasible actions, and large displacements may lead to unrealistic behavior (taken from [source](https://github.com/waymo-research/waymax/tree/main/waymax/dynamics)).
+- `StateDynamics`.
+A position-based model using a 5D action (x, y, yaw, velocity x, velocity y) that directly sets values in the state in global coordinates.
+This model does not check for infeasible actions (taken from [source](https://github.com/waymo-research/waymax/tree/main/waymax/dynamics)).

 For example, this creates an environment with one world and a maximum of three controllable agents per scenario: